 We know there are plenty of threats to successfully maintaining a long term relationship.
 It takes work.
 It requires the commitment to success from all involved.
 One common threat is infidelity – research has shown that it happens in around 25% of relationships that are thought of as monogamous.
-Infidelity can be even more troubling when in a long term marriage.
-Luckily, there is a website dedicated to exposing this heinous act.
+Infidelity can be even more troubling when in a long term marriage – especially if there are kids involved.
+If it’s the wife that has been unfaithful then the husband could even ask for DNA testing Augusta, GA to make sure their children are actually his.
 Unfortunately, the statistic suggests it occurs more frequently than anyone would hope.
 The nature of marriage means two lives have become intertwined inexplicably.
 Such things like financial assets are shared, making it even harder to adapt once the relationship reaches it’s conclusion.
-You can check out a wide range of solicitors like https://www.eatons-solicitors.co.uk/offices/ilkley, who can be helpful in allowing you to move on without continued dispute that often makes the situation even more strained.
 However, we most often think of infidelity as sexual betrayal, which may be missing a big part of the infidelity folks are engaging in: emotional infidelity. ??

 An emotional affair starts as a friendship, often with colleagues or seemingly harmless online relationships, and tends to slowly progress to something more.
 A gradual blurring of the lines between friendship and deeper intimacy draws even happily partnered people into relationships they never saw coming.
 Emotional infidelity couldn’t be more different than sexual infidelity.
 Which leaves many couples vulnerable to its damaging effects. ??

 According to Dr. Shirley Glass, author of Not “Just Friends”, there are three main ingredients of an emotional affair: close friendship and emotional intimacy, sexual attraction, and secrecy.
 An emotional affair often begins as friendship and gradually drifts into something more.
-To keep an eye on the activity of a partner you may like to use the services of a spying site that lets you spy on Facebook Messenger.
 This isn’t neccesary unless you have strong suspicions about what that person is doing behind your back.
 While friendship alone certainly are not enough to qualify as cheating, a feeling of shared closeness and understanding is the starting point for an emotional affair.
 When there is sexual attraction involved and the relationship begins to involve secrecy, that’s where the line is crossed into emotional cheating.
 So, what can you do to prevent this from happening to your relationship?

 7 Ways to Safeguard Your Relationship: